mintpepper95/KnowledgeIsPower/System design/The 12 technical concepts.md

 Helps direct requests to different servers to distribute incoming workload evenly among available servers.

 ###### Round robin
-If there are N machines, load balancer will send request to each of them sequantially.
+If there are N machines, load balancer will send request to each of them sequentially.

 ###### Least Connection/Response time
 We send requests to machines with least connections or min response time.
 This is useful for incoming requests that have varying connection time and we have a set of servers are that relative similar in terms of computing resources.